k28321251/tdd-smartfill/README.md

 </code></pre>

 ## Step 3
-1) Create the “FillContainer” class
+1) Create a method “fillContainer”, under the container.
-2) This will accept a cylindrical container and a cylindrical flask.
+2) This will accept a cylindrical flask.
 3) Should be able to fill the container using the flask.
 4) Should return the no. of time the flask is used to fill the flask and the leftover in the flask after the container is full.

 <pre><code>
-   class FillContainer {
+   class CylindricalContainer {
+      ...
+      ...

       //fill the container using the flask, and
-      //return the wastage & no. of times the flask was used/re-filled
+      //return the wastage and no. of times the flask was used/re-filled
       *** fill() {}

    }